oconnor663/jacko.io/posts/safety_and_soundness.md

 ## The short answer

 This version is dense and technical.
-You might want to take a quick look at it, move on to the next section, and then come back for a another look at the end.
+You might want to take a quick look at it, move on to the next section, and then come back for another look at the end.

 > Rust has a list of [behaviors considered
 > undefined](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).[^formal_spec]